 President: Petros Tarasidis

-The purpose of the Hellenic Student Association Paideia at the Hellenic College and Holy Cross Greek Orthodox School of Theology is to spread Hellenic culture and language through cultural events and activities.
+The purpose of the Hellenic Student Association Paideia at the Hellenic College Holy Cross Greek Orthodox School of Theology is to spread Hellenic culture and language through cultural events and activities.
 We work toward these goals by holding meetings and organizing events that will aid in spreading our beautiful culture and heritage.